Susan Williams Gifford

-Susan Williams Gifford (born November 3, 1959) is a Republican member of the Massachusetts House of Representatives.
-She has represented the Second Plymouth since 2003.
+Susan Williams Gifford (November 3, 1959 – October 22, 2024) was an American politician who was a Republican member of the Massachusetts House of Representatives.
+She represented the Second Plymouth from 2003 until her death in 2024.

-Early life and education
+Background

-Gifford graduated from St. Joseph High School, St. Joseph, Michigan and later from Western Michigan University, with her Bachelor of Arts degree in 1982.
+Gifford was born on November 3, 1959.
+She graduated from St. Joseph High School, St. Joseph, Michigan, and later from Western Michigan University, with her Bachelor of Arts degree in 1982.

-Gifford was a Claims Consultant for Insurance Overload Systems from 2000-2002.
-She served as a Selectman for the town of Wareham from 1999-2002.
+Gifford was a Claims Consultant for Insurance Overload Systems from 2000 to 2002.
+She served as a Selectman for the town of Wareham from 1999 to 2002.

+Gifford died from cancer on October 22, 2024, at the age of 64.

 Memberships

-Gifford is a member of the Wareham Land Trust, Buzzards Bay Village Association, Onset Bay Village Association, Barnstable County Republican Club, Cape Cod Republican Club, Plymouth County Republican Club, Wareham Republican Town Committee, Caucus of Women Legislators, and the Manufactured Home Commission.
+Gifford was a member of the Wareham Land Trust, Buzzards Bay Village Association, Onset Bay Village Association, Barnstable County Republican Club, Cape Cod Republican Club, Plymouth County Republican Club, Wareham Republican Town Committee, Caucus of Women Legislators, and the Manufactured Home Commission.